Who is Hiral Tipirneni? What to know about the Arizona congressional candidate

 This experience also shapes her position on immigration.
 She said that while she believes the U.S. needs to secure its borders, it also “must remain a land of opportunity for those who are willing to work for it.”

-While Tipirneni has volunteered for other campaigns – including working phone banks, running voter registration drives and canvassing neighborhoods – this is the first time the doctor is running for public office herself.
+While Tipirneni has volunteered for other campaigns – including working phone banks, running voter registration drives and canvassing neighborhoods – this was the first time the doctor is running for public office herself.

 “The reason I’m doing this is because I am a constituent as well in this district, and I’ve spent many years frustrated, feeling that I don’t have a voice in D.C.,” she said.